esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### <i> handler_irq_dma() </i>

 _Purpose_:
-The *handler_irq_dma* function is very similar to *fic_irq_dma*, but its called whenever one of the DMA channels triggers a window donw interrupt, i.e. the transaction has copied N elements.
+The *handler_irq_dma* function is very similar to *fic_irq_dma*, but its called whenever one of the DMA channels triggers a window done interrupt, i.e. the transaction has copied N elements.
 Just like the previous one, this function identifies the channel that triggered the interrupt and calls a handler function, *dma_intr_handler_window_done()*, passing the channel ID.

 _Parameters_:
 - None